 For any business, a good website will be the center of a successful online web presence or digital marketing campaign.
 And there’s always room for improvement in your website.
-Even if you think your business website is pretty effective, web designers are always experimenting with new ways to improve business web design — like finding techniques to streamline navigation and make websites even more engaging.
+Even if you think your business website is pretty effective, web designers or graphic design companies are always experimenting with new ways to improve business web design — like finding techniques to streamline navigation and make websites even more engaging.

 This means that staying on top of the latest design trends is a great way to find ideas that can make your website more effective.

 These are six of the most useful current web design trends for businesses, plus how you can integrate them into your business website.

 1. Illustration and Handcrafted Design

 Not every website wants to go for a look that is 100 percent professional.
 For certain brands — especially those that want to emphasize authenticity or the “handcraftedness” of their products — a degree of playfulness and looser design can go a long way.

 Sketchy lines and digital textures that emulate analog art materials, like heavy drawing paper or watercolor brushes, are a great way to make the feel of your site a little more crafty or artistic.

 If you want to suggest that your business’s approach is more out-of-the-box or playful than others, even subtle tweaks to site textures and illustrations can go a long way in communicating this message.